cpp-linter/cpp-linter-action/README.md

 A Github Action for linting C/C++ code integrating clang-tidy and clang-format to collect feedback provided in the form of thread comments and/or annotations.

+## What's New

+v2

+* Change action from using docker to composite steps
+  * improve workflow runs times from 1m 24s (currently) to 6-20s.
+  * better support for the database input option (which is currently broken with the docker env).
+  * better support cross-compilation
+  * better support 3rd party libraries
+* Includes many issues and enhancements.
+See [#87](https://github.com/cpp-linter/cpp-linter-action/issues/87) for details.

+Refer [here](https://github.com/cpp-linter/cpp-linter-action/tree/v1) for previous versions.

 ## Usage

 Create a new GitHub Actions workflow in your project, e.g. at [.github/workflows/cpp-linter.yml](https://github.com/cpp-linter/cpp-linter-action/blob/master/.github/workflows/cpp-linter.yml)